 The Respondent (including respondents' parent, affiliate(s), or subsidiary(ies)) shall include in table format, the target population (TANF, ABD, dual eligible) and the respondent's results for the Consumer Assessment of Healthcare Providers and Systems (CAHPS) items/composites specified below for the 2017 survey for its adult and child populations for the respondent's three (3) largest Medicaid Contracts (as measured by number of enrollees).
-If the Respondent does not have Medicaid CAHPS results for at least three (3) states, the respondent shall provide commercial CAHPS results for the respondent's largest Contracts.
+If the Respondent does not have Medicaid CAHPS results for the respondent's largest Contracts.
 If the Respondent has Florida Medicaid CAHPS results, it shall include the Florida Medicaid experience as one (1) of three (3) states reported.
 Respondents shall provide the data requested in Exhibit A-4-a-4, Standard CAHPS Measurement Tool, to provide results for the following CAHPS items/composites: